How to get to Shirakawa-go from Kyoto

 Travel Tip: To calculate train fare, check travel time and train schedule, use Hyperdia.

-Option # 1 (Kyoto – Kanazawa – Shirakawa-go for JR Pass Holders)
+Option # 1 (Kyoto – Kanazawa – Shirakawa-go)

 This is the cheapest option because we will only pay for the bus ride going to Shirakawa-go as the train ride is covered by JR pass.
 This option is also the fastest since there are no train transfers.